pmdevita/CreeperHeal2/README.md

 ## Building

-You'll need to setup GitHub Maven repo, there's an example in the .m2 folder and you can find more instructions [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+You'll need to setup GitHub Maven repo, there's an example in the .m2 folder, and you can find more instructions [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

 If you are working on any of the ServiceProvider classes, disable incremental compilation.
-There's some sort of bug where it might drop one from the changes between builds.
+There's some sort of bug where it might drop one of the classes from the service manifest between builds.
+If you are swapping between incremental and full, it might also be a good idea to clean the build before building again.

+### Adding compatibility with another plugin

+This section needs to be fully fleshed out and a proper repo needs to be setup.
+The quick answer for now is, if you want to prevent CreeperHeal2 from restoring certain blocks, create a plugin that implement the BaseCompatibility interface, and register it as a ServiceProvider (you usually do this with AutoService).
+You can see a few examples in the `compatibility` package.

+If you would like to pass a list of blocks for CreeperHeal2 to delete and then restore, you can do so through the `createNewExplosion` method on the `CreeperHeal2` plugin object, passing it your collection of `Block` objects.

+If you need help, feel free to reach out in discussions or the issues.
+I also occasionally check the Spigot forums.

 ## Bstats